whois-api-llc/whois_database_download_support/whoisxmlapi_download_whois_data/README.txt

 requirements.txt	: description of package requirements that can be used with pip3 in a
-			  Python virtual environment (Linux, Mac OS X) requirements_windows.txt: description of package requirements which can be used with pip on Windows whois_utils		: a directory with the modules used by the script.
+			  Python virtual environment (Linux, Mac OS X) requirements_windows.txt: description of package requirements which can be used with pip on Windows requirements_legacy.txt : legacy requirements file for older systems where the current one will not work.
+			  Allows for vulnerable packages, prefer the new one if possible. whois_utils		: a directory with the modules used by the script.
 			  It contains the following files:
 			   __init__.py